OverHash/codesignal/04.sudoku2/README.md

 If we stored one HashSet that contains values such as `"5 found in row 0"`, `"6 found in row 2"` we can have an optimal solution.

 This works because HashSets do not store duplicates, so we can look-up and see if we have already stored a value in our row/column/sub-box.

+Note that this solution is likely slower, due to string hashing taking a long amount of time.
+It is good to know to think outside the box though.

+This solution is also `O(n^2)` where `n` is the grid-length (in this case, `9`).

 ### Addendum